JHFellows/Stackathon-Game/README.md

 npm start
 ```

-This will serve your project at [localhost:8081](http://localhost:8081)
+This will serve your project at [localhost:8081](http://localhost:8081).
+Want to play with your friends?
+Make sure they are on the same wifi and tell them to go to [youripaddress:8081]!
+They do not need to download the project